Featured image - Best Keyboards for Kids and Beginners

 Pedals are a nice extra for adding a bit more expression to your playing.
 Most sustain pedals all use a standard jack-style connector.
 So if your keyboard has a pedal input, you can use one.

-Cables are a must-have for any musicians who play electronic instruments.
+Cables are a must-have for any musician who plays electronic instruments.
 You can plug into speakers or PA systems or use USB cables to connect to your computer.
-We stock a wide selection of cables at many different lengths.
+We stock a wide selection of cables in a variety of lengths.

-Many of the pianos and keyboards on this list, and the others on our website, are available by themselves or in bundles.
-These bundles will have many of the accessories mentioned for a great price!
+Many of the pianos and keyboards on this list, and on our website, are available in bundles.
+These will have many of the accessories mentioned for a great price!

 FAQs